Collective Buckling in Metal-Organic Framework Materials: Conclusion

 \section{Conclusion}

 We have developed a framework to describe collective buckling in MOFs.
 Starting from the microscopic structure of a single organic linker, we defined a buckling coordinate governed by an effective double-well potential.
-The coupling between linkers was derived from a dipole-dipole approximation, resulting in a lattice Hamiltonian.
+The coupling between linkers was derived from a dipole-dipole approximation, resulting in \nh{an effective lattice Hamiltonian \eqref{1Ham}}.

 We introduced a ferrobuckling order parameter and analyzed the phase transition within a mean-field approximation.
-Applying our theory to MOF-5, we extracted the model parameters from DFT and obtained the critical temperature as a function of applied strain for a decoupled (100) plane.
+Applying our theory to MOF-5 \nh{as an illustrative example}, we extracted the model parameters from DFT and obtained the critical temperature as a function of applied strain for a decoupled (100) plane.
 At low temperatures, quantum effects may drive a crossover to a transverse-field Ising model, giving rise to a parabuckling phase.

+\nh{The present theory constitutes a coarse-grained description that focuses on a single symmetry-breaking deformation mode of the framework.
+Other low-energy distortions, such as collective displacements of the metallic coordination centers that are geometrically coupled to angular distortions of the network, are not treated explicitly but are expected to accompany linker buckling in realistic materials.
+In this sense, the buckling coordinate provides a minimal and complementary description of collective framework deformations.}

+\nh{While the collective phases were analyzed within a mean-field approximation, the long-range nature of the dipolar interaction suggests that the qualitative structure of the phase diagram is robust.
+Fluctuations beyond mean field are expected to renormalize quantitative details such as transition temperatures without altering the nature of the ordered phases \cite{AltlandSimons}.}

-Our work provides a quantitative description for the macroscopic buckling behaviour in terms of microscopic details.
-Future work could extend this approach beyond decoupled (100) planes to the full three-dimensional structure of MOF-5, allowing for more general order parameters and potentially richer collective phases.
+\nh{Our work provides a quantitative starting point for describing macroscopic buckling behaviour in terms of microscopic degrees of freedom.} \nh{This approach can be extended} beyond decoupled (100) planes to the full three-dimensional structure of MOF-5, allowing for more general order parameters and potentially richer collective phases. \nh{Experimental identification of collective buckling phases in MOFs, as well as their coupling to electronic degrees of freedom, remains an open challenge for future work.}